Archive for September, 2006

 You Can’t Win

-An item in yesterday’s New York Times reported a somewhat dispiriting result on the anti-aging front.
-(This is a subject that seems to attract my attention more and more as time goes by, for some reason, and particularly so this week, when I feel as though I am aging about 48 hours each day, with about 90% of it happening at seven a.m. when the alarm goes off).
-Apparently a troika of researchers at the University of North Carolina, the University of Michigan (go blue!), and Harvard have found that a gene called p16-Ink4a, in acting to prevent cancer, might be contributing to our senescence.
+An item in yesterday’s New York Times reported a somewhat dispiriting result on the anti-aging front (a subject that seems to attract my attention more as time goes by, for some reason – and particularly so this week, when I feel as though I am aging about 48 hours each day, with about 90% of it happening at seven a.m. when the alarm goes off).
+A troika of researchers at The University of North Carolina, the University of Michigan (go blue!), and Harvard have found that a gene called p16-Ink4a, in acting to prevent cancer, might be contributing to our senescence.

 Dry Spell

-This suddenly-working-for-a-living-again thing has me all worn out.
-So for tonight, rather than offer the eloquent and persuasive post I had planned, in which I shall reassure those readers whom I seem to have upset with recent political posts that I am not Bull Connor or Buck Turgidson, and that this editorial space is in no way funded by Karl Rove, I offer an engaging, if somewhat macabre, link dedicated to the grotesquely fascinating world of mummies.
+This working-for-a-living thing has me all worn out, so for tonight, rather than offer the eloquent and persuasive post I had planned, in which I shall reassure those readers whom I seem to have upset with recent political posts that I am not Bull Connor or Curtis LeMay, I offer an engaging, if somewhat macabre, link dedicated to the grotesquely fascinating world of mummies.
 Enjoy.

 Culture Shock

 Well, it had to end sometime.
 The delightful two-month break occasioned by the infinitely avoidable death (wilful murder, more like) of PubSub has come to an end, and I find myself back in harness, this time for a large software company in midtown.
-I like my new coworkers - they are bright and friendly - and the work seems interesting, but I do have to say it is a bit of a jolt to be back in shoes and long pants, and to exchange the slow rhythm of the tides for the screeching chaos of Manhattan.
-This new outfit is also by far the most corporate environment in which I have ever found myself (having spent the first decades of my adult life in recording studios, followed by five years of small startups), and I feel like Tarzan in a dinner jacket.
+I like my new coworkers – they are bright and friendly – and the work seems interesting, but I do have to say it is a bit of a jolt to be back in shoes and long pants, and to exchange the slow rhythm of the tides for the screeching chaos of Manhattan.
+This new outfit is also by far the most corporate environment in which I have ever found myself, after decades in the recording studio followed by five years of small startups, and I feel like Tarzan in a dinner jacket.
 But with two kids in college, there are bills to pay, so we adapt.

 My biggest worry is having no time for reading, writing, quiet contemplation, and unhurried, healthful exercise; I think spending the summer as a “gentleman of leisure” spoiled me no end.
 But I’m not complaining, appearances to the contrary - I am well aware how very lucky I was to have that much-needed break, and as my dear mum used to say, the only real peace in this world is on the other side of the churchyard gate.
 So for now, with freedom out of reach, it’s farewell to the beach, and back into the breach.